 Can You See a Golden Pheasant in the US?

-Since it's not a native bird, you'll not see it in the wild, but you can go birding in Hawaii's parks like Waikamoi Preserve.
+No, you can't and since it's not a native bird, you'll not see it in the wild but you can go birding in Hawaii's parks like Waikamoi Preserve.
 Its introduction in this park dates back to the 90s.

 Here are some things you should know about Golden Pheasants: